ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm_qt/how-to-1.md

 ## Introduction
 The Qt Framework (Qt) provides modularized C++ library classes and application programming interfaces (APIs) to accelerate cross-platform application development.
 Qt enables you to develop maintainable, highly performant, and reusable code.
 Thanks to its widget toolkit, all apps created with Qt have a native-looking user interface (UI).
 Qt also provides development tools, including Qt Creator, a cross-platform integrated development environment (IDE).

 Qt v6.2 supports native development for Windows on Arm (WoA).
 To demonstrate the advantages of native development, you will learn how to perform affine transformations on graphic images.
 The transformations demonstrate the performance boost the AArch64 architecture provides.
-They include image rotation, scaling, and shearing, which are commonly used by AI-powered machine vision systems.
-You will then learn how to reduce the computation time of the x64 architecture by 40 percent by making simple changes.
+They include image rotation, scaling, and shearing which are commonly used by AI-powered machine vision systems.
+You will then learn how to reduce the computation time of the x64 architecture by 40% by making simple changes.

 Starting from v6.2, Qt provides a native development support for WoA.
 As a result, you can fully leverage device hardware to accelerate your graphical user interface (GUI)-based applications.

 ## Before you begin
 You will need to install Qt on your Windows on Arm machine.
 Go to the Qt Group [download page](https://www.qt.io/download), register for the Qt trial, and download Qt.
 Alternatively, go to the [Qt for Open Source Development](https://www.qt.io/download-open-source) page and download the package from there.

 In the Qt Setup window, select at least Qt version 6.2.
-Here we use 6.4.
+In this example, we use version 6.4.

 ![fig1](figures/01.png)

 ## Create the project
-After installation, open Qt Creator, click Examples, select Qt6, and type “affine” in the search box.
+After installation, open the Qt Creator, click Examples, select Qt6, and type “affine” in the search box.
 The list of examples should include one project: Affine Transformations.
-Click it to make the source code available in Qt Creator.
+Click on it to make the source code available in Qt Creator.

 ![fig2](figures/02.png)

 {{% notice Note %}} If you are new to Qt Creator, consult the documentation for a quick introduction.
 Project files are on the left side, and double-clicking them opens them in the editor.
-The Run and Debug buttons are on the bottom left.
-Or you can press F5 to run and debug your project and Ctrl + R to run it without the debugger.
+The Run and Debug buttons are on the bottom left, or you can press F5 to run and debug your project and Ctrl + R to run it without the debugger.
  {{% /notice %}}

 Now build and run the app using default settings (F5 or Ctrl + R).
 After execution, the app should look like this: